FranklinHau/Expense-Tracker-/README.md

 7. Return to Main Menu

-* 1 Add Expense: You can type any kind of expense with the smount and date
+* 1  -Add Expense: You can type any kind of expense with the amount and date

-* 2 List Expenses: List all the expenses that you have enter
+* 2  -List Expenses: List all the expenses that you have enter

-* 3 to 6. : show all the expenses for today, week, month, and year.
+* 3 to 6  -shows all the expenses for today, week, month, and year.

-* 7 Takes you back to Main Menu
+* 7  -Takes you back to Main Menu

 ***